-- Using the left mouse button, click an area in the display page on the grid (outside of any currently displayed graph or data box -- i.e. only on an available area whose background shows the dotted grid) and drag the mouse to create the outline of the new data box - Double-click the data box. - Enter the following into the Displayed Text field:
+- Using the left mouse button, click an area in the display page on the grid (outside of any currently displayed graph or data box -- i.e. only on an available area whose background shows the dotted grid) and drag the mouse to create the outline of the new data box -- release the mouse button. - Double-click the data box. - Enter the following into the Displayed Text field: